Turkey : Safety by CityTurkey - safety as a country

-Terrorism is the greatest worry for tourists, as it's been active in Turkey in the recent years.
+Terrorism is the greatest worry for tourists, as it's been active in Turkey in recent years.
 The last terrorist attack happened in January 2017.
 This is why you should be aware of your surroundings everywhere in Turkey and never let your guard down.

 SCAMS RISK : MEDIUM

-The common scam in Antalya is locals befriending tourists, taking them out for a drink, or a dinner and then expecting the tourist to pay for it.
+The common scam in Antalya is locals befriending tourists, taking them out for a drink, or dinner and then expecting the tourist to pay for it.
 Taxi drivers might try to trick you into paying more, giving you wrongful information about the price of the ride.

 WOMEN TRAVELERS RISK : MEDIUM